sergeimolinari/IDOS-PPP/README.md

      Charts: Use radar charts to visualize the performance of each country across the three indices for each year.
 This can provide a holistic view of how countries perform across multiple dimensions.
-  1. Correlations between Provision, Participation, and Protection - Scatter Plots with Regression Lines: Create scatter plots to visualize the relationship between provision and participation, and provision and protection.
-Add regression lines to highlight trends and correlations. - Pair Plots: Use seaborn's pairplot to create a matrix of scatter plots showing the relationships between all pairs of indices.
-     This can provide a comprehensive view of how different indices interact.
   1. Best and Worst Countries for Each Indicator - Bar Charts for Extremes: Create bar charts that highlight the best and worst performing countries for each indicator.
      Use contrasting colors to emphasize the top and bottom performers. - Ranking